faa5115/reconstruction/README.md

 where \( N \) is the noise matrix (`Nt x Nc`), and \( ^H \) indicates the Hermitian conjugate.

 #### Noise Correlation Before Whitening
+The following block of code and figure show how to generate the noise correlation matrix and displays it.
 ```
 Rn = noise' * noise;
 figure,